Fudan-iGEM/2025-wiki/pages/education.md

 > When iGEM meets Education

-Date: From April to May , 2025
+Date：From April to May ，2025

-Organizers: Huizhen Du, Yue Yue
+Organizers：Huizhen Du，Yue Yue

 **Overview**